noxworld-dev/opennox/README.md

 ### For players

 - Native SDL and OpenAL support (no workarounds required for Win10, streaming, etc).
+- Builtin XWIS integration.
+Also, no need for account in order to host or join games.
 - Native Linux build (no Wine).
 - More [Nox Quest](./docs/game-quest.md) controls.
 - Gamepad support.